arnabsen1729/WeCare/README.md

 The Arduino is then connected to a **Python** program using **Pyserial** module to forward the collected information.
 The Python script then makes a **POST request** to the Node based server along with all the details.
 This process keeps repeating at a fixed interval.

-The other component is the mobile application, which is built using the **React Native framework.** The app is using the **Geolocation API** to get the coordinates of the userm, sends this data to the server periodically along with other information like email addresses and device id.
+The other component is the mobile application, which is built using the **React Native framework** and **Expo SDK**.
+The app is using the **Expo Location API** to get the coordinates of the userm, sends this data to the server periodically along with other information like email addresses and device id.

 The server is built with **Node Js** and **Express** and is deployed to **Heroku**.
 It receives the incoming information from the device and mobile app.
 We are using **Firebase Cloud Storage** to temporarily store the data.
 Both the device and the mobile application is bound by a unique Id, so that the server can recognize them.
 As soon as the ids match the server sends the emails to the registered addresses.